Equality, diversity and unconscious bias

 The University has a strong and long-standing commitment to equality, diversity and inclusion.
 We promote a positive culture which celebrates difference, challenges prejudice, and ensures fairness.

 Our staff and students are our greatest assets and all members of the University community should expect to be able to excel, and to be respected and valued for their unique perspectives and contributions.
-For these reasons we are very sensitive to the potential for bias in responses to Course Enhancement Questionnaires.
+For these reasons we are very sensitive to the potential for bias in responses to course level feedback.

 What is unconscious bias?